dongphilyoo/humansofnowhere/README.md

-# humansofnowhere
+# humansofnowhere<br/>
-ITP 2018 Fall Neural Aesthetic Final
+A project from ITP 2018 Fall Classes Neural Aesthetic & Machine Learning for the Web